inngest/inngest-js/packages/middleware-encryption/README.md

 # @inngest/middleware-encryption

+> [!WARNING]
+> This package is currently in alpha.
+Use with caution.

 This package provides an encryption middleware for Inngest, enabling secure handling of sensitive data.
 It encrypts data being sent to and from Inngest, ensuring plaintext data never leaves your server.

 ## Features